Rådhusstræde 1: Christmas and Heinrich

 In 1798, Hallander sold the property to the English-born sea captain and general trader John Christmas.
-He had married Johanne Marie Heinrich (1771–1808) in 1797, daughter of former director of the Danish West India Company Johan Friedrich Heinrich (1730-1819) and Birgitte née Lexmond (1738–1811).
+He had married Johanne Marie Heinrich (1771–1808) in 1797, daughter of former director of the Danish West India Company Johan Friedrich Heinrich (1730–1819) and Birgitte (née Lexmond, 1738–1811).

 Christmas' property at the corner of Rådhusstærde and Brolæggerstræde was home to five households at the 1801 census.
-By 1801, him and his wife had moved into another house, Barchmann's Mansion.
+By 1801, he and his wife had moved into another house, Barchmann's Mansion.
 His parents-in-law Johan Friedrich and Bertha Heinrich resided in one of the apartments in their-son-in-law's property in Rådhusstræde.
 They lived there with their three youngest children, two cooks (one male and one female), a coachman, two servants and one maid.
 The daughter Anna Elisabeth Heinrich would later marry Christmas' business partner Thomas ter Broch.
 Heinrich's eldest daughter, Frideriche Sophie Heinrich, resided in another apartment with her two sons (aged two and three), a nanny, two female cooks and a female assistant cook.
 Her husband, Frederik Christopher, Count Trampe, is not mentioned as a member of the household.
 The couple was thus apparently not living together at this point.
 The marriage was dissolved on 1 November 1803.
 Politician Christian Colbjørnsen resided in another apartment with his wife Engelke Margrethe Falbe, their three daughters, two nieces, a governess, a caretaker, a male servant, a female cook, a nanny and three maids.
 Werner Hans Rudolf Rosenkrantz Giedde, a chamberlain and former administrative leader of the Royal Danish Orchestra as well as enthusiastic music collector and amateur flutist, resided in the building with his wife Anne Margrethe Brown, his niece Helene Catharine Giedde and Angelique von Holten as well as staff which included at least a coachman, two boys (one of them black) and a couple of maids.

-Heinrich is still mentioned as a tenant in the census records from 1801 but purchased the property from his son-in-law later that same year.
+Heinrich is still mentioned as a tenant in the census records from 1801, but purchased the property from his son-in-law later that same year.
 Christian Colbjørnsen and his family resided in the building until 1807, when they moved to an apartment at nearby Stormgade 10.